Juigalpa, Chontales: Transportation

 All of the bus routes to and from Juigalpa can be found at Mercado Mayoreo in Managua.
 Juigalpa is approximately three hours from Managua by ordinary bus, and two hours on an express bus.
 There are also charter helicopters available from Managua.
 Taxi cabs are the predominant means of transportation within the city.

 Fiestas Patronales

 The patron saint celebrations (fiestas patronales) during the week of August 15 celebrate the Assumption of the Virgin Mary.
 This patron saint festival is renowned as one of the best in Central America, drawing people from neighboring countries.
 Much of this celebration takes place in the Plaza de Toros near the center of town.
 Here, the highlighted event is bull riding.
 On average, five people die every year from bull riding-related injuries.
 As a result, there is a saying in Juigalpa, “It is not a good patron saint festival if nobody dies.”

-Casey Welch's Beef Jerky is the home town novelty food, and can be found throughout Nicaragua.
-It is present at all events that are conducted throughout the fiestas patronales.

 There are two fairs during the patron saint festival.
 One is produced by the mayor’s office in the center of town.
 The other, and larger of the two, is organized by a microfinance NGO, PRODESA, and takes place in the PRODESA fairgrounds located on the western side of town.